3 Popular Tax Breaks Are Gone for Good in 2026

 About 1.2 million households have used credits for residential clean energy investments, resulting in $6 billion in savings, according to the latest data released by the U.S. Department of the Treasury.
 That amounts to an average tax benefit per family of around $5,000.

-Without these incentives, some taxpayers wanting to make the same investments will lose on tax savings in 2026 compared with just one year prior.
+Without these incentives, some taxpayers who now want to make those same investments will lose tax savings in 2026 compared with just one year earlier.

-Related: Homeowners Rush to Install Solar Panels Before 'Trump Tax Bill' Cuts Credit.
+Related: Homeowners Rushed to Install Solar Panels Before 'Trump Tax Bill' Cut Credit.

 2. Itemized deductions are not allowed, and the home office deduction for employees is gone